tdwg/website/conferences/2022/presentation-info/index.md

 Contributed oral presentations are **10 minutes to present + 3 min. for questions + 2 min. to change presenters (total 15 min/presentation)**.
 There will be a mixture of live (streamed and recorded) in-person presentations as well as pre-recorded presentations by those attending virtually.
 If possible, virtual presenters will be present in Zoom to answer questions during the conference and/or on the TDWG2022 Slack Workspace designed for this purpose.
 Details to opt-in to Zoom and the TDWG2022 Slack will be handled in a separate communication to registrants.

-Each presentation features an abstract published in Biodiversity Information Science and Standards (BISS), as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).
+Each presentation features an abstract published in Biodiversity Information Science and Standards, as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).

 ## Symposia

 Symposia generally use the same 15 minute format as Contributed Oral presentations (10 min talks + 3 min for questions + 2 min transition to next speaker).
 Symposia may include time set aside for an introduction and a discussion.
 As with Contributed Oral presentations, the hybrid conference will feature live streamed in-person talks and pre-recorded talks by virtual participants.
 Virtual participants should make every effort to be a part of the live symposium to answer questions and participate in any discussion, however all presenters will have the opportunity to answer questions or join a discussion in the TDWG2022 Slack workspace.
 Details will be emailed to registrants separately allowing registrants to opt-in to this workspace.

 Each presentation features a published abstract found [here](https://biss.pensoft.net/collection/384/).
-The list of symposium organizers and descriptions are [here](../session-list/).
+The list of symposium organizers and descriptions are [here](/conferences/2022/session-list/).

 ## Workshop & discussion